Back to Blog

 Expert WordPress Support

+When you call shared hosting support with a WordPress problem, you usually get someone who can restart your server or reset your password.
 Managed WordPress hosts employ engineers who understand WordPress deeply — plugin conflicts, database optimization, htaccess rules, wp-config.php tuning, multisite networking.
 When you have a real problem, you get a real answer.

 The Performance Gap Is Measurable